PancakesLord/die_bricks/README.md

 Enter: Use the button

-Right Click: A button
+Left Click: Use button

 __In Game:__

-Right Click: Shoot a ball
+Left Click: Shoot a ball

 Escape: Pause the game